jlettvin/Greased-Grep/README.md

 ### TODO
 * TODO find bug for when m_table is not reserved
 * TODO measure performance against fgrep/ack/ag
+* TODO ingest args with ctor but compile strs at beginning of ftor

 <hr />